 Here are the four main factors that affect charging speed:

 - Power (wattage) of Charger: When the phone supports fast charging, BUT the power (wattage) of the charger is not enough, the charging speed will be affected.
 For example, if your phone supports 27 watts, but you use a 20-watt charger, the maximum output of the charger will not be able to match the peak demand of your phone, and the effect of fast charging will be reduced.
-(Learn how to choose the best charger for you in the related tutorial)
+(Learn more – how to choose the best charger)

 - Quality of the charging cable: The quality of the charging cable also affects the charging speed.
 When the charging cable is poorly made, resulting in poor contact, or, too small a diameter to allow enough current (A) to pass through.
 In addition, when the purity of copper wire used in the charging cable is low, it will cause a voltage (V) reduction while power passes through the charging cable.
-(Learn the secrets of the charging cable related to the mini classroom LINK)
+(Learn more – the secrets of the fast charging cable)

 - Charging circuit of the cell phone: The quality of the charging circuit of the cell phone also affects the charging speed.
 Poor maintenance or aging of the charging circuit, such as a buildup of lint or rust development in the charging holes or connectors, also affects the charging performance.